Skip to Main Content

 SCONUL Access Scheme

 As a research student or member of staff, the SCONUL libraries will for the most part allow you to borrow books.
-However remember to check the library you wish to visit before making your trip, as there may be restrictions on what you can borrow.
+Remember to check the library you wish to visit before making your trip, as there may be restrictions on what you can borrow.
 There may also be some collections you are not able to borrow from.

 Some libraries may allow Masters students to borrow some materials, but please check before travelling as this is not the case for all libraries.